-In Pennsylvania pawn transactions can be printed using a standard black/white ink printer and plain paper.
+In Pennsylvania pawn transactions can be printed using an ink printer and plain paper.
 A copy of the pawn ticket is typically submitted with the pawn-license application.

 Pricing and Policies